stuartfowler/CEMT/Documentation/threat-modelling.md

 The CEMT also provides the ability to link together different mal-activity diagrams which may reside under different misuse cases to avoid duplication of mal-activity diagrams.
 This is achieved using the [`ThreatSendSignal`](./stereotypes.md#threatsendsignal), [`ThreatAcceptEvent`](./stereotypes.md#threatacceptevent) and [`ThreatSignal`](./stereotypes.md#threatsignal) stereotypes.
 The `ThreatSendSignal` would be drawn on the mal-activity diagram that is the source of the `ThreatFlow` being passed between the two mal-activity diagrams and the `ThreatAcceptEvent` would be drawn on the mal-activity diagram that is the destination of the `ThreatFlow` being passed between the two mal-activity diagrams.
 A `ThreatSignal` would be created and assigned to both the `ThreatAcceptEvent` and `ThreatSendSignal`, linking them together.

 The process for creating and drawing these objects is similar to that shown in the [Signals](#signals) section.
 The completed Intermediate Mal-Activity Diagram shown below includes the 'System Access' object at the top, which is a `ThreatAcceptEvent` which is accepting a `ThreatSignal` named 'System Access' from one or more `ThreatSendSignal` objects elsewhere in the model.

+The CEMT also supports situations where the modeller would like to represent an attack path that is reliant on a co-requisite [`PostureImpactSignal`](./stereotypes.md#postureimpactsignal) having already been realised by a separate attack.
+To achieve this, a [ThreatJoin](./stereotypes.md#threatjoin) is inserted on the mal-activity diagram in the path of the co-requisite threat so that it has `ThreatFlow`s coming into and out of it.
+A `ThreatSendSignal` with the `PostureImpactSignal` as the signal must also be connected as an input to the `ThreatJoin`.
+The `ThreatJoin` should be renamed to the same name as the incoming `PostureImpactSignal`.

+`ThreatJoin`s should only be used when trying to represent co-requisite threat paths, such as coordinated attacks on redundant systems or an attack which could only commence if a design flaw and/or misconfiguration had occurred.
+Attacks that are pre-requisite (rather than co-requisite) should be modelled in the standard way, using sequential `ThreatAction`s.

 ![Intermediate Mal-Activity Diagram](./Images/intmalact.png)